Governor of Indiana: Authority

 In addition to constitutional powers, governors also have a considerable degree of statutory authority.
 Most of the authority exercised by governors on a daily basis is derived from statute, giving the General Assembly a great degree of power to expand or contract the governor's authority.
 Historically, the party in control of the General Assembly would reassign control of agencies from the governor or to the governor based upon party affiliation, and the party affiliation of the cabinet heads, which at times has left the governor with no direct control over state agencies.

 The governor also can influence the state court system through the appointment of judges.
 In Indiana, when vacancies occur on the Supreme Court, Tax Court, and circuit courts, the Judicial Nominating Commission interviews candidates and sends a list of three candidates for each vacancy to the governor, who chooses one.
-Justices of the peace and superior courts judges are elected in Indiana; if a vacancy occurs (such as by death or resignation) the governor may make an appointment, who holds the office until the next general election.
+Circuit court judges and Superior court judges are elected in Indiana; if a vacancy occurs (such as by death or resignation) the governor may make an appointment, who holds the office until the next general election.
 The authority to make such appointments gives the governor considerable sway in setting the makeup of the judiciary.

-The annual salary of the governor of Indiana is US$111,688 (2015).
+The annual salary of the governor of Indiana is US$134,051 (2021).
 Additionally, he receives $6,000 annually for discretionary spending and expenses.